I thought it was time to sharpen up my regular Whipped Shea recipe, and so with the arrival of some lovely Jojoba, I have put on my formulating hat!

 This recipe is weighed in grams, so do use your scales to replicate it exactly.
 You can double the recipe if you want to make more, but it is best not to halve it because by reducing the size it will make it difficult to whip up.
 I have made the minimum batch size I am happy to use a single hand held electric beater in (I use one beater instead of two when mixing these small amounts).
 A stick blender is not suitable for these formulations.

 Packaging can be anything you fancy, but don't go too large as a little goes a long way!
-Wide Neck Tubs, Large or Small Lip Pots or even Tins are all suitable.
+Wide Neck Tubs, Double Wall Jars, Large or Small Lip Pots and Mushroom Jars are all suitable.
 Don't keep product more than about 6 months or so in the tins, as even though there is no water in these, the rims can start to degrade over time.

 Sit the jug carefully into a jug of iced water to drop the temperature more quickly.
 Take care, use pyrex and not glass, or you could have the jug shatter whent he hot glass is put into the icy bath.